bckmnn/qml-gridsystem/README.md

 ```

 You can then use the `GSGrid{}` to layout your qml.
 The `GSGrid` will layout all child items that have
-a `GSGrid` attached property specifing the number of columns this object should occupy.
+a `GSGrid` attached property specifying the number of columns this object should occupy.
 See the following
 example how to use it.

 ```